markortiz905/mongo-db-api/README.md

-# Virus System API
+# Mongo DB API
-Develop a API to manage virus and its families.
+Develop a API to manage customers using MongoDB

 ## Technology Stack
 - Spring Boot